 We provide a clean, safe environment for learning at our school.
 Our custodial staff performs basic cleaning operations in each classroom every day and there is a regular schedule of ongoing maintenance.
 Classroom space, library, office, and restroom facilities are adequate to support our instructional programs.
 Teachers and instructional aides provide playground supervision.
 Vandalism incidents continue to remain low.
 Students benefit from a clean, safe facility that reinforces the high value placed on education by the school community.
-We hold monthly emergency drills for earthquake, fire, lockdown, shelter-in-place, earthquake, and fire preparedness.
+We hold monthly emergency drills for earthquake, fire, lock-down, shelter-in-place, earthquake, and fire preparedness.
 Each October we conduct a full disaster-preparedness drill, practicing all teams and procedures for student evacuation, search/rescue, first aide, and student release that might occur should an actual emergency take place.
 Following this drill, the staff reflects on what went well and what improvements are needed.
 This feedback is given to the School Safety Subcommittee (a representative teacher from each grade level, school administrator, parent representative, and a classified employee) who meet to monitor and adjust our plan and procedures.
-The most recent meeting was 10/24/2019.
-The Comprehensive Safety Plan is then updated each fall and reviewed each year in February by the School Site Council (most recently 2/19/2019).
+The most recent meeting was 12/10/2020.
+The Comprehensive Safety Plan is then updated each fall and reviewed each year in February by the School Site Council (most recently 2/14/2020).
+This year a section is being added to detail district and school pandemic response plans.
 Parents, students and staff are advised of any significant changes in the plan once it is approved.
-The Comprehensive Safety Plan includes sections on safety assessment data, child abuse reporting procedures, disaster procedures, school rules and regulations, suicide prevention, safe ingress and egress, nondiscrimination policies, and uniform complaint procedures.
+The Comprehensive Safety Plan includes sections, suicide prevention, safe ingress and egress, nondiscrimination policies, and uniform complaint procedures.

 We have a closed campus, and all visitors must check into the office before entering campus, having their IDs scanned through our Raptor visitor management system.
 This system screens for sex offenders, alerts staff of custody violations, and provides schoolwide data and reporting on our visitors.
 Volunteers must take a TB test and attend a training session before they are allowed to work in a classroom on a regular basis.
 Each year staff members complete online training courses on pest management, sexual harassment, mandated child abuse reporting, bloodborn pathogen protocols, and school intruder safety measures (through the ALICE Training Institute).
+This year staff also took courses in COVIC 19 safety and awareness.
 In Wiseburn we are privileged to have wonderful law enforcement and firefighter support.
 The rapid response time of fire fighters and presence of our local law enforcement officers patrolling our neighborhoods and schools is recognized and appreciated by all.